-Drooping eyes (heavy upper eyelids) can occur due to the natural process of ageing, but it can also be caused by a number of medical conditions.
+Drooping eyes – otherwise known as ptosis – can occur due to the natural process of ageing, but it can also be caused by a number of medical conditions.
 It affects men and women equally and doesn’t have a preference for ethnicity.

-When the cause is ageing, the mechanism is that the levator muscle (whose job it is to to hold the upper eyelid up) becomes lax and stretches with time resulting in a heavy eyelid.
-This is the most common cause that we see at Palm Clinic.
+When the cause is ageing, the mechanism is that the levator muscle (whose job it is to hold the upper eyelid up) becomes lax and stretches with time resulting in a heavy eyelid.
+This is the most common cause that we see at Palm Clinic in Auckland, NZ.

-Addressing problems with droopy eyes can both improve vision and provide an incredible confidence boost.
-Whether you’re looking at treatment for cosmetic reasons or due to functional concerns, people describe treatment helps them:
+Addressing droopy eyes can both improve vision and provide an incredible confidence boost.
+Whether for cosmetic reasons or functional concerns, people describe treatment as helping them:

-When you have severe ptosis, Blepharoplasty (ptosis surgery) is a common, minimally invasive surgery to remove excess or saggy eyelid skin and the underlying tissue, creating a more youthful, open-eyed result.
-You can read more about blepharoplasty (eyelid surgery) on our Palm Clinic Auckland, NZ individual treatment page.
+For cases of severe ptosis, Blepharoplasty (ptosis surgery) is a common, minimally invasive surgery to remove excess or saggy eyelid skin and the underlying tissue, creating a more youthful, open-eyed result.

 Botox® is a prescription medicine for the treatment of frown lines, horizontal forehead lines and crow’s feet round the eyes.
 Botox® has risks and benefits.
 Ask your doctor if Botox® is right for you.
 If you have side effects, see your doctor.
 You will need to pay for Botox® and clinic fees will apply.
 For details on precautions & side effects consult your healthcare professional or the Consumer Medicine Information (CMI) at www.medsafe.govt.nz.
 Botox® treatment lasts about 4 months and further courses of treatment may be necessary.
 Should only be administered by trained medical professionals.(Contains botulinum toxin A 50,100 & 200 units).
 Allergan (NZ) Limited, Auckland.